YunoHost/package_check/README.md

 ---
 The `package_check.sh` script accept 5 arguments in addition of package to be checked.
 - `--bash-mode`: The script will work without user intervention.
-	auto_remove value is ignored (Not compatible with --build-lxc)
+	auto_remove value is ignored
 - `--no-lxc`: Not use virtualization with LXC container.
 All tests will perform directly on the hosts machine.
 - `--build-lxc`: Install  LXC and create the Debian Yunohost container if necessary.
-(Not compatible with --bash-mode)
 - `--force-install-ok`: Force success of installation, even if they fail.
 Allow to perform following tests even if installation fail.
 - `--help`: Display help.